 The law has a second definition of "emergency medical condition" that applies to pregnant women who are having contractions in the emergency room (i.e., a woman in active labor).
 In that case, an emergency medical condition exists if:

-As you can see, these definitions are rather broad.
-While someone with the flu or a sprained ankle would not have an emergency medical condition under EMTALA, a broken bone (even a broken finger) would probably qualify because failing to get the broken bone cast or splinted would probably cause serious dysfunction to the bone.
+As you can see, these definitions are fairly broad.
+While someone with the flu or a sprained ankle probably would not have an emergency medical condition under EMTALA, a broken bone (even a broken finger) would probably qualify because failing to get the broken bone cast or splinted would probably cause serious dysfunction to the bone.
 However, a pregnant woman who is not in active labor does not qualify under EMTALA unless she has some other serious medical condition.

-For any patient that comes onto the hospital’s premises seeking emergency medical care, or who appears to require emergency care, the hospital must conduct a medical screening examination to determine whether or not the patient has an emergency medical condition.
+For any patient who comes onto hospital premises seeking emergency medical care, or who appears to require emergency care, the hospital must conduct a medical screening examination to determine whether or not the patient has an emergency medical condition.

 "Necessary stabilizing treatment" is defined as whatever medical treatment is necessary to assure that no material deterioration of the patient's condition is likely to result from or occur during the transfer of the patient to another hospital.
-Stabilizing a pregnant woman in labor means to deliver the baby and the placenta.
+Stabilizing a pregnant woman in labor means delivering the baby and the placenta.

-A hospital may transfer a patient who has not been stabilized or a pregnant woman in labor who has not delivered the baby only under certain conditions.
+A hospital may transfer a patient who has not been stabilized (or a pregnant woman in labor who has not delivered the baby) only under certain conditions.
 A non-stabilized patient may only be transferred if the patient makes a written request for transfer after being informed of the risks, or if a physician certifies that the benefits of the transfer to the patient outweigh the risks.